blondered/ods_MTS_RecSys_Challenge_solution/README.md

 - Timestamp of interactions: standard deviation, 95% quantile difference in days with current day, median differece in days with current day
 - Trend slope
 - Female watchers fraction in interactions, male watchers fraction in interactions
-- Young audience fraction in interactions (younger then 35), elder audience fraction in interactions (elder then 35)
+- Young audience fraction in interactions (younger then 35), older audience fraction in interactions (older then 35)
--

 Item content features:
 - Age rating
 - Release novelty